jonhue/plaain/README.md

 #### Stream anywhere

-Stream your media library from wherever you are, with whatever device.
+Stream your media library from wherever you are, with any device.
 Plaain is a Progressive Web App that runs in your browser and feels like a native app.

 #### No server